iZyadNasser/AlaKefak/README.md

   - Remove recipes from your favorites.
   - Access detailed information for each recipe.
 - **Search**:
-  - Find recipes by category, area, complete name, or by letters.
+  - Find recipes by category, area, complete name, or by letters and access details of the recipe.
 - **Profile**:
-  - View your name and password.
+  - View your name and email.
   - Access statistics on the number of favorite meals, favorite cuisine, and favorite category.
   - Logout functionality.